redis/redis-py/README.rst

 liveliness of a connection just before issuing a command.
 Users can pass ``health_check_interval=N`` to the Redis or ConnectionPool classes or as a query argument within a Redis URL.
-The value of ``health_check_interval`` must be an interger.
+The value of ``health_check_interval`` must be an integer.
 A value of ``0``, the default, disables health checks.
 Any positive integer will enable health checks.
 Health checks are performed just before a command is executed if the underlying connection has been idle for more than ``health_check_interval`` seconds.
 For example,